 Bootstrap CI Calculator

 Bootstrapping resamples your data thousands of times to build a confidence interval for any statistic, even ones with no closed-form formula (medians, ratios, custom functions).
-Paste your numbers, pick a statistic, and get percentile, basic, or BCa intervals along with reproducible boot::boot() R code.
+Paste your numbers, pick a statistic, and get percentile, basic, or BCa intervals across all three methods.

 New to bootstrapping?
 Read the 4-min primer ▾